drupalcommerce/commerce-docs/v2/dependencies/state-machine.md

 to a specific workflow group.

 The current state is stored in a [StateItem](https://github.com/bojanz/state_machine/blob/8.x-1.x/src/Plugin/Field/FieldType/StateItem.php) field.
-A field setting specifies the used workflow, or a value callback that allows the workflow to be resolved at runtime (checkout workflow based on the used plugin, etc.
+A field setting specifies the used workflow, or a value callback that allows the workflow to be resolved at runtime (checkout workflow based on the used plugin, etc.).

 A validator is provided that ensures that the specified state is valid (exists in the workflow and is in the allowed transitions).